pack-smith/documentation/docs/src/guide/utilities/Check-Utilities/isBoolean.md

 ## Parameters

 * `value` (`unknown`):
-The value to check, which can be of any type (e.g., string, number, boolean, object).
+The value to check, which can be of any type.

 ## Returns